Meeting-Baas/meeting-mcp/README.md

 - `getBotsByMeeting`: Gets bots for a specific meeting URL
 - `getRecording`: Retrieves recording information for a specific bot/meeting
 - `getRecordingStatus`: Checks the status of a recording in progress
+- `getMeetingData`: Gets transcript and recording data for a specific meeting
+  - Parameters: `meetingId` (ID of the meeting to get data for)
+  - Returns: Information about the meeting recording including duration and transcript segment count
+- `getMeetingDataWithCredentials`: Gets transcript and recording data using direct API credentials
+  - Parameters: `meetingId` (ID of the meeting), `apiKey` (API key for authentication)
+  - Returns: Same information as `getMeetingData` but with direct authentication

 ### Transcript Tools